 10. Some of the red is from the powder, which is Hinduism.
 But I wanted to record the bruise beneath my left clavicle, and also a scratch.
 I can’t see the scratch in this photograph.
 Next time, I would push that loop until it burst of its own accord.
 The moment of terror, someone in the audience said, was when the men lined up again.
 I made a factory line.
 I did not give them an instruction but, having struck my body, to varying degrees, they took their places again.
 Like cognition.

 13. Laura Mullen sent a photograph from the Guggenheim’s HAUNTED show.
 I immediately saw, a fact that was confirmed by my mother, that she had sent the Southall Water Tower; or a structure resembling it so precisely, that I pinned it to the tree.
 Our (rather special) mailman said: “No Bach today?
 I think Satie would be a better choice for a tree….”

-Tags: Andrea Rexillus, Barbara Jane Reyes, danielle vogel, hr hegenauer, Julie Carr, Kate Zambreno, laura mullen, leonora carrington, Rachel-Ann ?, Serena Chopra, Sirama Bajo, Sommer Browning
+Tags: a, Andrea Rexilius, Barbara Jane Reyes, Danielle Vogel, hr hegenauer, Julie Carr, Kate Zambreno, Laura Mullen, leonora carrington, Rachel-Ann ?, Serena Chopra, Sirama Bajo, Sommer Browning